laurailonaa/weather-app-for-android/README.md

 - ✅ Shows current weather based on city (Tampere by default)
 - ✅ Allows user to fetch other city's weather information through text input
-- ✅ Bottom nav bar to navigate between home and forecast screens
+- ✅ Bottom nav bar built with navController to navigate between home and forecast screens
 - ✅ 7-day forecast of current city + more detailed info when day selected
+- ✅ Intuitive and minimalistic design solutions through shared viewModel

 ---